-Properties will generally be underwritten at a 5 to 7% vacancy rate.
+Properties will generally be underwritten at a 7% vacancy rate.
+A higher vacancy rate of 10% may be used if the property is primarily Permanent Supportive Housing.
 A lower vacancy rate of 5% may be used if the property has any of the following:

-- Workforce housing developments in strong markets, as identified by the market study and/or Minnesota Housing portfolio data - Properties assisted by the Section 8 Program or USDA RD Rental Assistance, if justified by historic operations; or - Any existing properties where a lower vacancy is supported by historic performance
+- Workforce housing developments in strong markets, as identified by the market study and/or Minnesota Housing portfolio data - Properties assisted by the Section 8 Program or USDA RD Rental Assistance, if justified by historic operations - Any existing properties where a lower vacancy is supported by historic performance